 - Planning Commission Review: The Rico Planning Commission shall review the Conceptual Plan and all supporting documents and information and shall review all comments taken at the public hearing and all comments taken from other reviewing agencies.
 The Planning Commission shall approve, approve with conditions, or deny the Conceptual Plan Application based upon compliance with standards in this Section and other applicable laws of the Town of Rico, State of Colorado, or United States of America.
-The Planning Commission may continue its review decision if mutually agreed upon by the Applicant and the Planning Commission. - 528.2.
-Standards: This paragraph sets forth the standards for Conceptual Plan Review.
-The Planning Commission shall cite specific standards when imposing conditions on approval, or denying, any Conceptual Plan Approval Application. - A. The proposed land use shall be consistent with the underlying zoning. - B. All lots shall meet the subdivision design standards as defined in 550. - C. All lots shall have building sites and access that are not in any known hazards or constraints to development. - D. All roadways and utility routes shall avoid Areas of State and Local Interest as defined in ARTICLE IV. - E. All roads and driveways shall comply with the subdivision design standards. - F. The proposed subdivision layout shall not cause excessive cut and fill excavation or removal of trees and vegetation in relationship to feasible alternatives. - G. The proposed subdivision shall not exceed or overburden the capacity of any existing Town facilities or services unless the Applicant expands the Town facilities or service capacity to meet the increased demand of the proposed subdivision. - H. The proposed subdivision shall be consistent with the Rico Regional Master Plan. - I. The proposed subdivision shall not violate any laws of the Town of Rico, State of Colorado, or United States of America. - J. Proposed deviation from the standards in this paragraph shall include the following findings prior to approval: - (1) Reasonable alternative subdivision plans (at least two) have been presented and considered; - (2) The proposed plan represents a better overall design in relationship to the purposes set forth in 104 and 504 than that allowable under strict application of the subdivision design standards; and,
+The Planning Commission may continue its review decision if mutually agreed upon by the Applicant and the Planning Commission, or if in the judgment of the Planning Commission and Town Staff the issues presented in the Conceptual Plan require additional time for review. - 528.2 Standards: This paragraph sets forth the standards for Conceptual Plan Review.
+The Planning Commission shall cite specific standards when imposing conditions on approval, or denying, any Conceptual Plan Approval Application. - A. The proposed land use shall be consistent with the underlying zoning. - B. All lots shall meet the subdivision design standards as defined in 550. - C. All lots shall have building sites and access that are not in any known hazards or constraints to development. - D. All roadways and utility routes shall avoid Areas of State and Local Interest as defined in ARTICLE IV. - E. All roads and driveways shall comply with the subdivision design standards. - F. The proposed subdivision layout shall not cause excessive cut and fill excavation or removal of trees and vegetation in relationship to feasible alternatives. - G. The proposed subdivision shall not exceed or overburden the capacity of any existing Town facilities or services unless the Applicant expands the Town facilities or service capacity to meet the increased demand of the proposed subdivision. - H. The proposed subdivision shall be consistent with the Rico Regional Master Plan. - I. The proposed subdivision shall not violate any laws of the Town of Rico, State of Colorado, or United States of America. - J. Proposed deviation from the standards in this paragraph shall include the following findings prior to approval: - (1) Reasonable alternative subdivision plans (at least two) have been presented and January 18, 2023 considered: